Strong Families Fund

 The program is supported through a collaborative partnership among Kresge Foundation, the Robert Wood Johnson Foundation, Cinnaire, Corporation for Supportive Housing (CSH), National Affordable Housing Trust, Key Bank, Goldman Sachs and the Community Development Trust.

 SFF uses a pay for performance model to incentivize data collection, track property maintenance and resident outcomes, and to engage mainstream systems and funders in the scaling and sustainability of the program.
-The fund combines federal Low-Income Housing Tax Credits (LIHTC) for capital development with a pay-for-performance model to provide access to up to 10 years of incentive payments to housing developments.
+The fund combines federal LIHTC funding for capital development with the pay-for-performance model to provide access to up to 10 years of incentive payments to housing developments.

-In return, developments must provide an on-site social-service coordinator targeted to improving resident and property outcome measures in five areas, including health and wellness, children and youth, housing stability, education, and community engagement.
+In return, developments must provide an on-site social service coordinator focused on improving resident and property outcome measures in five areas, including health and wellness; children and youth; housing stability; education; and community engagement.